 Going forward, the credit health of Carvana will largely depend on its ability to improve operational efficiency.
 The company has shown commitment to optimizing its operating expenses7 and reducing dependence on external financing.
 At the same time, Carvana expects to reduce long-term borrowings by lowering its capital expenditure in the upcoming quarters.
-The reduction in operating expenses, coupled with the absence of any large short-term debt maturities, may give some headroom as it tries to realize planned efficiencies.
 Should the company be able to tide over its current distressed position, and successfully realize its planned operational objectives, it may see an improvement in its credit health.
+The hump-shaped forward PD curve in Figure 1b suggests that data-based prediction seems to lend support to such a scenario.